Durham County Record Office: the official archive service for County Durham and Darlington

 Support and fundraising

 We are often asked how much money we have contributed towards improving the services and collections in the Record Office since we came into existence in 2001.
-The total sum as of the end of January 2017 is £23,834.
-This includes £13,590 towards the purchase of original archive material and £5,653 towards the purchase of new equipment.

 - Shafto family (of Bobby Shafto fame) diaries and scrapbooks